netfoundry/minimal-mistakes/docs/_pages/v2/guide-python.md

 ### Identities

 Users and API accounts are identities, and identities are members of an *organization*.
-Identities are granted permissions on *organizations*, *Networks*, and *network groups* by way of *role* assignments.
+Identities are granted permissions on *organizations*, *networks*, and *network groups* by way of *role* assignments.
 <!-- TODO: Identities are managed through methods of `class Organization`. -->

 ### Roles

-Roles are sets of permissions that are granted to *identities* for *organizations*, *Networks*, and *network groups*.
-An example of a role assignment is "Network Admin - ACME Net" which grants permission to manage *Network* "ACME Net", but not to delete it nor grant new permissions.
+Roles are sets of permissions that are granted to *identities* for *organizations*, *networks*, and *network groups*.
+An example of a role assignment is "Network Admin - ACME Net" which grants permission to manage *network* "ACME Net", but not to delete it nor grant new permissions.

 The default roles for new users and API accounts are "organization admin" and "network group admin".
-Taken together, these default roles grant all permissions for the *organization* and *Networks* inside the *network group*.
+Taken together, these default roles grant all permissions for the *organization* and *networks* inside the *network group*.
 <!-- TODO: Roles are managed through methods of `class Organization`. -->

 ### Organizations